AI-Voodoo/prompt_trader/README.md

 Perform K-means clustering on the embeddings and assign each headline to its corresponding cluster
 ![Alt text describing the image]()

-Perform K-means clustering on the embeddings and assign each headline to its corresponding cluster
+Plot the elbow method graph to show the optimal k value
 ![Alt text describing the image]()

 Perform K-means clustering on the embeddings and assign each headline to its corresponding cluster